rceuls/schorremorrie-hugo/content/classes/diabolist.md

 draft = false
 weight = 3
 +++
+Fighters cleave with merciless metal.
+Clerics/mystics create displays to further their gods.
+Druids scrabble and tangle, loosening the hardpack foundation of civilization.
+Wizards...do wizardly things.

+Warlocks?

+A soul is a piddly, wretched thing.
+It animates a single fleshy shell and then weeps after death while being plucked away like a wet dishrag in a tornado.
+A soul is worth more than molochian vaults of spoils and less than the freshest, most succulent of the apple crop.

+What, then, defines the worth of a soul?
+Why do some people write off the ephemera within in exchange for cryptic messages, debt-infested spells, and byzantine demands?
+Why do strange beings accept these souls?

+A commonly said aphorism holds that success is being in the right place at the right time.
+Something that is not so commonly said holds that the soul is a reflection of oneself, waxing and waning with its blood-soaked glove.

+Tyrants, archmages, bishops, serial killers - each of these have powerful souls.
+Junkies, misers, gluttons - these have weak, fluttering things, tethered to their body like a butterfly pinned to a starched shirt.

+As your life is what you make of it, so is your soul.
+Power without equals power within.
+All souls begin equal, but all souls end up extremely different.
+Discerning patrons have a knack for determining the potential of a given soul.
+Potential is a sort of spiritual cryptocurrency in the otherworlds, waxing and waning with the current apocalyptic chance.
+It's unreliable and potentially useless, but those otherworlders who desire a way out of the typical power structure try to hoard and nurture sources of potential.
+Occasionally Requiem hangs in the balance.

+Every warlock makes a pact, and every pact is inscribed on two places: the surface of the warlock's brain and their patron's personal record.
+Warlocks of exceptional puissance find the inside of their skulls engraved with a negative of their pact, and the details of a pact can be inferred from an intact warlock skull.

+If you are a warlock, you are probably desperate, impulsive, and have no positive qualities except for determination.
+You're going to be a wonderful tool.
 ## Starting Equipment

 A black goat.
 A forked dagger.
 A capirote.
 A spell book, a quill, but no ink.